 I have many people asking me about my future goals as a writer.

-I love to write, and I am continuing my quest through writing more novels.
+I love to create, and I am continuing my quest by writing more novels.
 Right now, I am working on a series that has no correlation to Her Prince of Dreams.
 It is called Intertwined, and it follows many different lives through the lens of many different people who live in so many different places, Earth or otherwise.

 If you are a lover of fantasy lands, the young-adult genre, or simply wishing to understand what goes on in a teenager’s mind, take a look the series of excerpts I will be posting.